 For surveillance scans to rule out metastases, we typically recommend CT scans every four months for the first two years, followed by every six months after that.
 The reason we wait six months following the tumor resection before an MRI as opposed to four months is that it typically takes six months for the soft tissues to heal and give an adequate picture of the post-operative wound bed.
 The first MRI typically serves as a baseline for comparison for subsequent MRIs.
 It would be very rare for a tumor to show up at six months.

 If a tumor returns at the site of the surgical resection, it is called a local tumor recurrence.
-This is a rare occurrence at Froedtert & the Medical College.
+This is a rare occurrence in the Froedtert & MCW Cancer Network.
 First, it is important to realize that local tumor recurrence for most sarcomas does not mean the tumor has spread or that it is necessarily going to spread to other sites.

 In general, with a local tumor recurrence, options for treatment are more limited, due to the fact that a near maximal amount of radiation has already been administered to the area.
 If a tumor recurs outside of the radiation field, radiation could serve as another option.
 In general, for local recurrence, a wide surgical re-excision is the best and most reliable option.
 Typically, this involves the resection of a significant amount of tissue and will usually require plastic surgery to fill in the deficit from the resection.
 There may be other radiation options including brachytherapy or a radiation boost to the area following resection that may be considered by the interdisciplinary team.
 In general, local recurrence does not result in a need for chemotherapy.

-If your physician suspects your tumor has come back at the local site based on imaging studies or a physical exam, he or she will often recommend a fine needle aspiration of the mass.
-This procedure can be done in the office and allows the surgeon to determine whether malignant cells appear to be consistent with a recurrence or some other process.
-Other alternatives include percutaneous or CT guided biopsy techniques.
+If your physician suspects your tumor has come back at the local site based on imaging studies or a physical exam, he or she will often recommend a biopsy of the mass, which is often done under image-guidance from a skilled radiologist or as an open procedure from your surgeon.

 When a tumor shows up at a site distant from the initial tumor, it is called a metastatic lesion, or metastatic disease.
 If it appears that there is a mass of concern that has shown up somewhere else in the body, it is possible your providers will order additional testing such as a PET/CT scan.
 If there is still clinical suspicion, they will likely recommend a biopsy.
 This will often be done percutaneously via a needle with or without CT guidance.

 Lung nodules or masses may be identified that require consultation with a thoracic surgeon.
-At Froedtert & the Medical College, we have thoracic surgeons who specialize in sarcoma care.
+We have thoracic surgeons who specialize in sarcoma care.
 They have a tremendous amount of experience in determining the best biopsy options.

 If a diagnosis of metastatic sarcoma is obtained, a number of options are available to the patient.
 In general, the interdisciplinary group will discuss the patient’s situation, and, depending on the location of the metastatic disease, as well as the extent of it, will recommend various treatment options.
 These options may include radiation therapy followed by surgical resection, surgical resection alone, radiofrequency ablation or cryoablation by the interventional radiology staff, and chemotherapy which may or may not be used in conjunction with the other treatment modalities.